USS Richard J. Danzig

+USS Richard J. Danzig (DDG-143) is the planned 93rd (Flight III) Aegis guided missile destroyer of the United States Navy.
+She is named for former Secretary of the Navy Richard Danzig.

 Design and construction

 As a Flight III Arleigh Burke-class destroyer, Richard Danzig would be mounted with the more powerful AN/SPY-6 radar compared to her sister mates.
 This radar, and other modifications, would allow Flight III destroyers to serve as a replacement for the air-defense roles of s.

 She was ordered in 2023 as part of a larger 5-year plan to build 9 Flight III ships, and is expected to begin fabrication in 2027.

 In 2024, she was named for former Secretary of the Navy Richard Danzig as he was a "visionary leader in the mold of the greatest naval leaders that came before [him]".